ritsuwastaken/open-l2encdec/README.md

 ## Known issues

 - Metadata is missing in `111`, `120` and `121` tails when encrypting - original `l2encdec` bug
-- Protocol `121` encryption and decryption require the original filename - specify the name via options if the file was renamed
+- Protocol `121` encryption and decryption require the original filename - specify the filename via options

 ## Credits